hostadam/frame/README.md

 # Frame
 A Spigot/Bukkit API library to create and update scoreboards.

+Many of the scoreboard libraries I've used are pretty trash and perform a heap of unnecessary operations.
+This maintains a similar structure to most libraries out there, but the internal functionality is more efficient and only does what it needs to do.

 ### Features
 * Non-flickering.
 * Supports up to 32 characters per line.